klbr8/WPF_CS_DartScore/README.md

 - Show player stats (average marks per round, average point per dart) on scoreboard
 - Overlay some exciting graphics when a player shoots particularly well
+- Add a computer player that you can play against
+- Mobile version
 - More to come...

 ## Tech Stack

 C#, WPF, .NET